Humidifier InstallationSouth Elgin, IL, Algonquin, IL, Elgin, IL, St. Charles, IL, Geneva, IL, Bartlett, IL

 Steam humidifiers introduce moisture into the air by heating water electrically until it boils, producing humidity in the form of steam.
 Steam is carried by the system blower and spread throughout hour home via vents, working even if your furnace isn’t on.
 Steam humidifiers are the quickest and most natural means of optimizing and maintaining comfortable humidity levels.

 Fan-powered humidifiers are very much like a bypass humidifier, but with the addition of a fan to blow air across the internal pad (water panel).
-Power humidifiers are superior to bypass humidifiers in that, each day, they average a gallon more of humidity than the bypass unit.
+Power humidifiers are superior in that each day, they average a gallon more of humidity than the bypass unit.
 The electricity drawn by the internal fan is minimal, and adds up to the cost of a 25-watt light bulb.
 Fan-powered flow-through systems don’t require a bypass duct, making them ideal for installation in tight spaces.

-Through our partnership with Bryant, JNJ offers the most effective and economical solutions for home humidification.
+JNJ Heating & Air Conditioning, through our partnership with Bryant, offers the most effective and economical solutions for home humidification.
 By adding needed moisture to the air, Bryant humidifiers answer the challenge of dry, furnace-heated air, providing a cleaner, healthier home.
 They feature low-noise operation, front-facing easy-access door, large or small capacity, and the most sophisticated technology available.